24 Plant-Based Recipes - Cover

 There’s no shortage of ways to consume elderberry.

-You can buy commercially made products like gummies, extracts, capsules, and teabags.
-Or you can buy (or grow) the whole berries and make your own preparations.
-Elderberry syrup is probably the most popular homemade version, but jam, wine, tea, and juice are also options.
+Elderberry teas are also available, or you can buy (or grow) the whole berries and make your own preparations.
+Elderberry syrup is probably the most popular homemade version, but jam, wine, and juice are also options.

 • 1/2 cup dried elderberries